Sic Parvis Magna Sample Chapter—History of Hawkins

 Francis followed him.

 “We are here, in Plymouth.”
-He pointed at the map.
+He pointed to the map.
 “Tavistock is here—just a little north.”

 Francis nodded, though he didn’t know where Tavistock was either.